 Students are normally expected to finish by their sixth year.
 In the sixth year, students continue to work on completing and revising the dissertation and enter the job market.
 This is also a time students apply for post-doctoral fellowships.
 To fund the final year(s), some students teach as adjunct faculty at the many colleges and universities in the area, and some find research assistantships.

 The study of American politics at Berkeley brings together faculty and graduate students who seek to tackle the most important questions confronting the field using diverse methodological approaches.

-The Institute of Governmental Studies and Survey Research Center support several workshops and colloquia that foster this diverse intellectual community, including the American Politics Research Workshop, the Positive Political Theory seminar series, the Race, Ethnicity, and Immigration Colloquium, the American Political Development working group, and the Quantitative Methods Workshop.
+The department supports several workshops and colloquia that foster this diverse intellectual community, including the American Politics Research Workshop, the Positive Political Theory seminar series, the Race, Ethnicity, and Immigration Colloquium, the American Political Development working group, and the Quantitative Methods Workshop.
 These research units also provide funding for graduate student research projects and for faculty-student collaboration.
 Faculty work closely with students to help each student carve out a research agenda that fits his or her interests, while addressing a substantively important problem.

 Subfield Coordinator: Alison Post

 Berkeley has a longstanding tradition of distinction in comparative politics.
 Members of the department’s comparative politics faculty are widely recognized as national and international leaders, and the department’s strengths have grown in recent years.